andreisudarikov19/starlight-doc-repo/src/content/docs/index.md

 > If you see this, the **whole** infrastructure operates correctly.

+Steps to deploy the documentation rendering engine:

+1. Create a node in Kubernetes for the doc deployment.

+2. Deploy a namespace:

+    ```sh
+    kubectl apply -f namespace.yaml
+    ```

 ## Quick overview of the current state fo the project

 I've managed to create a buildable, reliable system for delivering a compiled and functional **Starlight** documentation website deployed in a pod.